 An exception is, with some poor recordings or by using not very synergic cables, a slight hint of hyperventilation on the mid high range, sometimes too enlightened by an intense white light that can represents the strings not very fluidly, mainly in the orchestral ensembles where in some instances you may desire more sweetness.

-The low range is excellent, very deep and linear, never pompous or not more controlled, but most of all quick in a natural way, not artifact or cut off, as sometimes happens in some solid state power amps, also famous.
+The low range is excellent, very deep and linear, never pompous or not very controlled, but most of all quick in a natural way, not artifact or cut off, as sometimes happens in some solid state power amps, also famous.

 Another common aspect in the entire production of the New Zealander brand is the extreme refinement of the sound texture, absolutely without any grain and definitely neutral.
-The sound fluidity is so noteworthy that it never tires also during prolonged listening sessions with high volume levels, pushed by the desire of replicate the live event: I am talking of acoustic music obviously.
+The sound fluidity is so noteworthy that it never tires also during prolonged listening sessions at high volume levels, pushed by the desire of replicate the live event: I am talking of acoustic music obviously.

-In a few words nothing is missing.
+In a few words, nothing is missing.

 Anyhow, everything is represented with an excellent quality in order to satisfy the solid state enthusiasts and who, regardless of the manufacturing technology of an amplifier, is looking for a sound without evident faults and without any listening fatigue.
 With the Plinius SB-301 you do not have to take a chance.

 The Plinius SB-301 MKII is an excellent music machine, enough concrete to face whatever listening exigency, and with the capacity of conjugate the big output powers to a level of sound finesse achievable only with less powerful valuable amps.